ComBoot/ComBoot/README.md

 > - **Because bootstrap needs so much customization, this theme will not work with any style change done by the [phpBB Automod](https://www.phpbb.com/mods/automod/).
 So you have to do any change manually!
 You can wait for phpBB 3.1, which will include a plugin system.**
 - **This theme is also meant to work with core bootstrap, it therefore cannot be 100% compatible to custom bootstrap styles (like bootswatch)!**

-A beautiful phpBB3 theme based on the beautiful [Bootstrap](http://getbootstrap.com/) framework.

 ## Overview
 - [Links](#links)